Singleton Surf Break

 Best Forecast Surf Conditions for Singleton this week:

-The surf forecast for Singleton over the next 16 days: The first swell (rated 1 star or higher) is forecast to arrive on Saturday (Jul 11) at 5AM.
-The primary swell is predicted to be 1.3m and 12s period with a secondary swell of 0.1m and 13s.
-The wind is predicted to be cross-offshore as the swell arrives.
+The surf forecast for Singleton over the next 16 days: The first swell (rated 1 star or higher) is forecast to arrive on Saturday (Jul 18) at 11PM.
+The primary swell is predicted to be 3.5m and 15s period.
+The wind is predicted to be onshore as the swell arrives.

 Wave TypeTime (AWST) & Date Wave Height & Period